calinux-py/QuackHak/QuackHak Studio/readme.md

 - **Undo/Redo**: QuackHak Studio supports undo and redo actions, making it easy to revert changes or redo previous actions.

-- **Code Coloring**: The IDE colorizes different parts of the code for better readability, helping you identify commands, comments, and more.

 - **Code Templates**: QuackHak Studio offers pre-defined code templates for common Rubber Ducky payloads, making it convenient to get started with scripting.

 ## Getting Started